Why Your Smartphone Is Destroying Your Life

 This change was sparked by new data indicating that using Facebook often — shocker! — makes people feel crappy, but that meaningful interactions and shared memories on the platform foster well-being.
 I’m sure the data deserve more nuanced analysis, and while making Facebook more like Instagram by minimizing links and amping up the visual quotient may diminish fake news links, it definitely isn’t a panacea for measured use and general well-being. (i.e. Find yourself “reminiscing” about and virtually stalking that ex you’re still obsessing over?
 Where does that fall on the social media well-being scale?)

 How this new Silicon Valley call-to-action plays out remains to be seen.
-And debating just what sort of “responsibility” these companies have when it comes to designing and programming for optimal health and happiness is worthy of an article and book onto itself.
+And debating just what sort of “responsibility” these companies have when it comes to designing and programming for optimal health and happiness is worthy of a whole book.
 The best we can hope for is they figure out how to monetize our healthy behaviors as profitably as our unhealthy ones.

 And in the meantime, I suggest you pursue the other solution:

 First, let me be clear: Taking back control need NOT include tossing your smartphone in the ocean or having a smartphone destruction party (though secretly, I really want to throw one of those).
 Rather, it starts with acknowledging the reality of the incriminating data against your current use patterns and changing your habits and practices through actionable steps and enforced rules.